Saha-Kuljit-Shantanu/Image_Query_by_Analysing_Histogram_Distance/readme.md

   - Then the user selects the image and clicks **Search** button

 **How to run this Project ?**
-  - Although a detailed procedure is explained in file **How to Run this project.pptx**, here i a quick precap
+  - Although a detailed procedure is explained in file **How to Run this project.pptx**, here is a quick precap
   - Open the entire folder **Image_Query_by_Analysing_Histogram_Distance** as a project in any text editor and navigate to this folder in terminal
   - If **Flask** is not installed, then it needs to be installed :
       - **pip install flask**
-  - If **PIL (Python Image Linrary)** is not installed, then it needs to be installed :
+  - If **PIL (Python Image Library)** is not installed, then it needs to be installed :
       - **pip install PIL**
   - Open two terminals
   - In the first terminal put the following commands sequentially :